-Maintain effective coordination with other local governments, special districts, state and federal agencies, Metro, the West Linn-Wilsonville School District, and other governmental and quasi-public organizations.

-- 2. Coordinate the City's plans and programs with affected governmental units in the developing solutions to environmental quality problems, hazardous physical conditions, natural resource management programs, public facilities and services programs, transportation planning, annexation proceedings, and other municipal concerns with intergovernmental implications. - Solicit input from service providers on service availability and adequacy prior to an annexation agreement, subdivision approval, or the issuance of a building permit. - 4.
-Coordinate with Metro planning activities on all areas in which Metro has jurisdiction and as specified in Goal 14 of this Plan. - 5.
-Work with the West Linn-Wilsonville School District in a cooperative manner to achieve consistency between the School District Facility Plan and City plans and policies.
-Inform the District of any major changes in City population that would adversely affect school capacity.
+- Maintain effective coordination with other local governments, special districts, state and federal agencies, Metro, the West Linn-Wilsonville School District, and other governmental and quasi-public organizations. - 2.
+Coordinate the City's plans and programs with affected governmental units in the developing solutions to environmental quality problems, hazardous physical conditions, natural resource management programs, public facilities and services programs, transportation planning, annexation proceedings, and other municipal concerns with intergovernmental implications. - Solicit input from service providers on service availability and adequacy prior to an annexation agreement, subdivision approval, or the issuance of a building permit. - 4.
+Coordinate with Metro planning activities on all areas in which Metro has jurisdiction and as specified in Goal 14 of this Plan. - Work with the West Linn-Wilsonville School District in a cooperative manner to achieve consistency between the School District Facility Plan and City plans and policies.
+Inform the District of any major changes in City population that would adversely affect school capacity. - 6.
+The West Linn Comprehensive Plan may include ancillary elements as part of the Plan such as the Transportation System Plan, Public Facility Plan, and neighborhood plans, as well as implementing ordinances consistent with Statewide Land Use Planning requirements.

-- 1. Amend the City's Urban Growth Management Agreement with Clackamas County and refine it to reflect changes in state and local legislation such as delayed annexation and voter annexation. - 2.
+- Amend the City's Urban Growth Management Agreement with Clackamas County and refine it to reflect changes in state and local legislation such as delayed annexation and voter annexation. - 2.
 Establish a process to coordinate with surrounding cities, Clackamas County, and Metro regarding planning for future adjustments to the Urban Growth Boundary. - 3.
 Adopt inter-agency agreements between City government, School District, Chamber of Commerce, neighborhood associations, and other community institutions. - 4.
 Work with state and federal agencies to identify and obtain information about potential hazardous waste sites in West Linn.

-GOAL 2: LAND USE Comprehensive Plan
+GOAL 2: LAND USE

+Comprehensive Plan